AndreaInfUFSM/elc117-2023b/classes/23/README.md

 ## Algo em comum?

-Alguns exemplos de software com código aberto...
+Avance para ver alguns exemplos de software com código aberto...

 > O que será que eles têm em comum?

 ### RoboCode

-> Robocode is a programming game, where the goal is to develop a robot battle tank to battle against other tanks in Java.
-The robot battles are running in real-time and on-screen.
-"Build the best, destroy the rest".
+>*"Robocode is a programming game, where the goal is to develop a robot battle tank to battle against other tanks in Java.
+The robot battles are running in real-time and on-screen."
+"Build the best, destroy the rest"*.

 Documentação e código: